FooBarWidget/matchhostfsowner/README.md

 The following environment variables are passed to hooks:

- * `MHF_HOST_UID` — the host user's UID, i.e. the UID of the container user account that we will use.
+ * `MHF_HOST_UID` — the host user's UID, i.e., the UID of the container user account that we will use.
- * `MHF_HOST_GID` — the host user's GID, i.e. the GID of the container group account that we will use.
+ * `MHF_HOST_GID` — the host user's GID, i.e., the GID of the container group account that we will use.
  * `MHF_HOST_USER` — the name of the container user account that we will use.
  * `MHF_HOST_GROUP` — the name of the container group account that we will use.
  * `MHF_HOST_HOME` — the home directory of the container user account that we will use.